2015 Stan Wawrinka tennis season: Chennai Open

 Wawrinka opened his season for the seventh consecutive year in Chennai, where he was the defending champion.
-After a bye in the first round he easily beat Borna Ćorić, Gilles Müller and David Goffin in the semifinal before defeating Aljaz Bedene in the final to have his first singles title defense of his career.
+After a bye in the first round he easily beat Borna Ćorić, Gilles Müller and David Goffin in the semifinal before defeating Aljaž Bedene in the final to have his first singles title defense of his career.

 Australian Open

 Wawrinka entered the first Grand Slam of the year as the fourth seed and was the defending champion.
 He opened his campaign with ease, recording straight sets wins against Marsel İlhan, Marius Copil and Jarkko Nieminen.
-In the fourth round Wawrinka lost the first set against the Spanish Guillermo García-López but won the match in the fourth set in a tiebreak.
-The Swiss then avenged his US Open loss Kei Nishikori, defeating him in the quarter finals in straight sets.
-At the semi final, his title defense came to an end after being beaten by eventual champion Novak Djokovic in five sets.
+In the fourth round Wawrinka lost the first set against the Spanish Guillermo García López but won the match in the fourth set in a tiebreak.
+The Swiss then avenged his US Open loss Kei Nishikori, defeating him in the quarter-finals in straight sets.
+At the semi-final, his title defense came to an end after being beaten by eventual champion Novak Djokovic in five sets.